Who Wants to Be a Millionaire? (British game show): Revival (2018–present)

 In 2018, ITV revived the show for a new series, coinciding with the programme's 20th anniversary.
 On 23 February, the broadcaster put out a casting call for contestants who would appear on the game show.
 On 9 March, Jeremy Clarkson was confirmed as the new host of the show.
 On 13 April, the trailer for the revival premiered on ITV and confirmed that the show would return in May for a week-long run.
 Shows aired from 5 to 11 May and were filmed in Studio HQ2 at Dock10 in Greater Manchester.
 The first episode drew an average of 5.06 million viewers, a 29.7% TV share.

 ITV renewed the show for a second series, with Clarkson returning as host.
 It aired for 6 episodes from 1 to 6 January 2019, with the first episode of the series being the programme's 600th episode since it first aired.
 The second half of the second series began on 4 March 2019 with 5 episodes, whilst a third series began on 24 August 2019 with 11 episodes, airing weekly.
 ITV renewed the show for a fourth series at the end of 2019, with 4 celebrity editions of the show airing on 25 December 2019, (a Christmas Special), 4, 5 January and 12 April 2020.
 This series continued for 6 episodes with regular contestants on 10 May 2020.

 In July 2020, it was announced that the programme would start airing its 35th series in September 2020.
 Due to the COVID-19 pandemic, there was no studio audience and the 'Ask the Audience' lifeline was temporarily suspended.
-It was replaced with an additional 'Phone A Friend' lifeline, giving a chance for the contestant to phone two different friends.
+It was replaced with a second copy of the 'Phone A Friend' lifeline.
 It was broadcast across five consecutive nights from 7 to 11 September 2020.
-It was confirmed on 21 August 2020 that a contestant would win the £1 million jackpot, the first time it had been won during Clarkson's time as host and the first time it had been won in 14 years.
+It was confirmed on 21 August 2020 that a contestant would win the £1 million jackpot, the first time it had been won during Clarkson's time as host and the first time it had been won in 14 years, which was revealed to be Donald Fear on 11 September 2020.
 The show returned on 26 and 27 December 2020, for 2 celebrity Christmas special episodes, with the Series 35 Lifeline rules being applied, as well as COVID-19 health and safety guidelines being applied.
 The first part of series 36 of the show commenced on 17 January 2021, consisting of 6 episodes airing every Sunday, with the 35th series lifeline rules also being applied in this series.
 The second part of series 36 commenced on 10 July 2021, consisting of 7 episodes airing every Saturday, and concluded on 21 August 2021.
 Series 37 commenced on 16 November 2021, consisting of 5 celebrity specials, with episodes airing across five consecutive nights.
 Series 38 commenced on 10 June 2022 – this was the first series to feature the Ask The Audience lifeline since the COVID-19 pandemic.

-While there was previously speculation that the show was cancelled, Series 39 was recorded and premiered in 2024.
+Series 39 was recorded and premiered in 2024.